Best VPN For Mac

 4. Verify The Connection

 If your Mac has the VPN icon enabled, you should be able to see it on the right side of the menu bar.
-Usually, if the VPN is turned on, the icon will have a timer next to it that indicates how long the VPN has been connected.
+Usually, if the VPN is turned on, the icon will have a timer next to it that indicates how long you have been connected to a particular server.

 5. Configure Your VPN Settings As Needed